KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/vesica_pisces_institute.md

-Gilbert’s work gives the meta-structure, while Pollack gives the biological mechanism, and your work reveals the human experience.
+Gilbert’s work gives the meta-structure, while Pollack gives the biological mechanism, and this work reveals the human experience.

 Together they form a unified field: the sacred physics of water, light, and consciousness.